 A nosql database written entirely in python.
 Supports multiple indices and can run up to 100k inserts or gets per second sustained.
 Thread safe.
 ACID compliant.
 Can also run in embedded mode (which is to say, include the module in an application and use it as a datastore).

 The repo has been archived and the old homepage is gone.
 I think this is a dead project.

 python module for extracting text from different documents.
 Can also be used as a CLI utility.
 Can work with text-based formats like CSV, JSON, and HTML.
 Can work with binary formats like MS Word, MP3, and PDF.
 The list is fairly extensive.

-Can be used with audio files and probably a hot mic to transcribe speech for use later in the pipeline.
+Can be used with audio files and probably a hot mic to transcribe speech into text for later processing.
 Uses git Large File Storage for the neural network objects.
 GPU acceleration enabled.
 Includes trained models as well as source code.
 Available in PyPy as deepspeech and deepspeech-gpu.
 Supports the RasPi explicitly as a platform, interestingly.